The Mark Riley Show

-The Mark Riley Show is a weekday radio show on the Air America Radio network hosted by long-time talk radio host Mark Riley.
+The Mark Riley Show was a weekday radio show on the Air America Radio network hosted by long-time talk radio host Mark Riley.

 Background

 Originally it was part of a larger Air America Mornings program, but as of September 18, 2006 the show was billed on its own.
-The show features news items read by Riley and his commentary on each of them.
-Riley interviews a wide variety of guests, though these segments are often pre-recorded due to the early airtime of the show.
-Riley often takes listener calls on a specific topic in a rapid-fire fashion.
+The show featured news items read by Riley and his commentary on each of them.
+Riley interviewed a wide variety of guests, though these segments are often pre-recorded due to the early airtime of the show.
+Riley often took listener calls on a specific topic in a rapid-fire fashion.

-The show began on January 2, 2006, originally airing weekdays from 5AM - 7AM ET.
-It now airs on weekdays from 5AM - 6AM ET on some Air America affiliates.
+The show began on January 2, 2006, originally airing weekdays from 5 am to 7 am Eastern Time.
+It subsequently aired on weekdays from 5AM - 6AM ET on some Air America affiliates.

 The show came to an end on May 11, 2007.